 Besides all the above, there are many other activities you can do.
-My highlight of this trip was definitely the helicopter flight in Costa Adeje.
+My highlight of this trip was definitely the helicopter flight to Costa Adeje.
 It was one of the most uncomfortable things I’ve ever done in my life, but I did it!
 I wouldn’t recommend you to do it if you need to be lifted, like me.
 You can book the flight at Helidream helicopters in Tenerife.
 See the video for my full experience.

 If you like to discover on foot (or on wheels) you can walk to Playa de las Amèricas from Los Cristianos.
 It’ll take you around one full hour to get there, but the road is amazingly beautiful (and accessible).